 Posen is a tiny village located in the state of Michigan.
 With a population of 281 people and just one neighborhood, Posen is the 633rd largest community in Michigan.
 Posen has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Posen is a blue-collar town, with 40.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Posen is generally considered to be a blue-collar town.
+40.00% of the Posen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Posen is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Posen who work in sales jobs (14.12%), food service (14.12%), and office and administrative support (9.41%).

 Posen’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.